The Mark O. Hatfield lecture, named for the late U.S. senator from Oregon, showcases a national-level speaker on a public policy topic.

 Camara Phyllis Jones, M.D., M.P.H., Ph.D., is a family physician and epidemiologist whose work focuses on the impacts of racism on the health and well-being of the nation.

-Dr. Jones is a public health leader valued for her creativity and intellectual agility.
+As a public health leader, Dr. Jones is valued for her creativity and intellectual agility.
 As a methodologist, she has developed new methods for comparing full distributions of data, rather than simply comparing means or proportions, in order to investigate population-level risk factors and propose population-level interventions.
 As a social epidemiologist, her work on "race"-associated differences in health outcomes goes beyond simply documenting those differences to vigorously investigating the structural causes of the differences.

 Talks by Dr. Camara Jones: